symfony/symfony-docs/components/dependency_injection/factories.rst

 When you specify the class to use for the factory (via ``factory_class``) the method will be called statically.
-If the factory itself should be instantiated and the resulting object's method called (as in this example), configure the factory itself as a service:
+If the factory itself should be instantiated and the resulting object's method called, configure the factory itself as a service.
+In this case, the method (e.g. get) should be changed to be non-static:

 .. configuration-block::